There’s nothing quite like the realisation that you’re essentially talking to a brick wall that occasionally nods.

 2. They always have to be the centre of attention.

 Whether it’s a casual gathering or a formal event, they always find a way to steal the spotlight.
 They might tell elaborate stories, make loud jokes, or even dress flamboyantly to ensure all eyes are on them.
-This constant need for attention can be exhausting for those around them, who might feel invisible or ignored in their presence.
+Their constant need for attention can be exhausting for those around them, who might feel invisible or ignored in their presence.

 3. They fish for compliments and reassurance.